widmogrod/zf2-assetic-module/README.md

                     'collections' => array(

                         /*
-                         * If You want move not only CSS, files but also images relative to CSS resource
+                         * If You want to move not only CSS files, but also images relative to CSS resource
                          * You must set option flag 'move_raw' to true.
                          */
                         'quiz_app_images' => array(